disneystreaming/neutrino/README.md

 }
 ```

-Currently, the serializable `Provider[T]` can only be retrieved via annotation `InjectSerializableProvider` on a setter method.

 ## Example: bind serializable proxy and provider with annotations
-As you know, in the Guice framework, we can bind the same type with different annotations to distinguish them ([Guice doc](https://github.com/google/guice/wiki/BindingAnnotations)), and this feature is also supported for serializable proxy and provide, and in fact, the API is very straightforward.
+As you know, in the Guice framework, we can bind the same type with different annotations to distinguish them ([Guice doc](https://github.com/google/guice/wiki/BindingAnnotations)), and this feature is also supported for serializable proxy and provider, and in fact, the API is very straightforward.

 Here is the example for the usage of the serializable proxy with annotations:
 ```scala